-To review the Plan, please open the attachment in this email.
+To review the Plan, please open the attachment in the July 24 email.
 And to learn additional information regarding a topic within the Plan, click the embedded link, if applicable.

 As part of the Plan, all faculty, staff, and student employees are required to participate in online training offered by MEMIC, our workplace safety partner.
 The COVID-19 training, Protecting Yourself from COVID-19 and Other Infectious Diseases, is assigned to you within the Safety Academy Learning Management System.

 The Saint Joseph’s College 2020 COVID-19 and Infectious Disease Preparedness & Response Plan is part of the training, and by completing the training this is the acknowledgement to confirm that you have read the Plan.